lezcano/geotorch/README.rst

 Using GeoTorch in your Code
 ---------------------------

-The files `examples/copying_problem.py`_ and `examples/sequential_mnist.py`_ serve as two tutorials to see how to handle the initialization and usage of GeoTorch in some real code.
+The files `examples/copying_problem.py`_ and `examples/sequential_mnist.py`_ serve as tutorials to see how to handle the initialization and usage of GeoTorch in some real code.
 They also show how to implement Riemannian Gradient Descent and some other tricks.

 If you have installed PyTorch v1.5 at least, you may try GeoTorch installing it via